Roundup · Updated: August 2026

 Everything on this list belongs to one of these two camps.
 Read them once and you will know, for every tool, the question that actually matters: does it post for me, or do I press send?

 The tool posts replies or sends DMs for you, around the clock, sometimes from high-karma accounts you do not own.
-Beno One auto-posts; Devi and Redreach auto-send DMs.
-Hands-off, but it carries real Reddit ToS and account-ban risk.
+Beno One offers this as an opt-in mode.
+Hands-off, but flipping it on carries real Reddit ToS and account-ban risk.

 The tool watches Reddit for buying signals, scores them, and some draft a reply.
 A human reviews and posts.
-F5Bot, Buska, Octolens, SubredditSignals, and EaseClaw live here.
+EaseClaw, F5Bot, Buska, Syften, Octolens, SubredditSignals, and ReplyGuy (per its own FAQ) all live here.
 Slower, but no automation risk to your account.

-EaseClaw sits firmly in camp two, and so do F5Bot, Buska, Octolens, and SubredditSignals.
-Beno One is the clear camp-one entry.
-ReplyGuy labels itself confusingly, but per its own FAQ you review and post, so it lands in camp two too.
+EaseClaw sits firmly in camp two, and so do F5Bot, Buska, Syften, Octolens, and SubredditSignals.
+Beno One is the only tool here with an auto-post switch.
+ReplyGuy’s cheaper tier names say “auto-replies,” but per its own FAQ you review and post, so it lands in camp two too.

 The tools, ranked and tagged